Siddharth-Bokil/siddharth_phase2/picoCTF/hardware.md

 ## Notes:

 - Probably the toughest challenge.
-Getting to the main funciton was do-able, but reading and understanding it was the actual task.
+Getting to the main funciton was do-able, but reading and understanding the main function and the memory addresses was the actual task.
 This took a lot of time, but in hindsight I could've probably done it quicker.
 I had already tried reading the main function before getting the hint, but I did not go into much depth.
 After getting the hint I knew the main function was the right path and hence eventually got the flag but I still don't see how the name or the anime would connect to the solution.

 ## Resources: